wangbingjie/blast/docs/dev_task_runner.rst

 Failed Status
 ^^^^^^^^^^^^^

-The TaskRunner needs to specify what status happens if your :code:`_run_process` code throws and exception and fails.
+You can specify what status happens if your :code:`_run_process` code throws and exception and fails.
 This is done by implementing the :code:`_failed_status_message method`.
 This method takes no arguments and returns a string which is the message of the failed status.
-Let's say we want the failed status to be the Status with the message 'failed',
+Let's say we want the failed status to be the Status with the message "failed",

 .. code:: python

     def _failed_status_message()
-        return 'failed'
+        return "failed"

+If you do not implement this method it will default to a "failed" status.

 .. note::